refugiartstudio-blip/refugiart-bazar-backend/replit.md

 # Overview

-ArtSpace is a digital art marketplace platform that connects artists and art collectors.
-The application allows artists to upload and showcase their digital artwork, while buyers can discover, like, comment on, and purchase art pieces.
-The platform features user authentication through Replit Auth, a comprehensive artwork management system, social features like following artists and liking artwork, and a virtual currency system for transactions.
+Refugiart Bazar is a social marketplace app designed for independent artists to share and sell their artworks.
+The platform combines Instagram-like social features with a digital bazaar for transactions, using RB (Refugiart Bazar Credits) as virtual currency.
+Key features include user registration/login, wallet system with RB balance, paid comments system, VIP plans for free interactions, and admin panel for monitoring.

 # User Preferences